twinstar6980/Twinning.Documentation/english/usage.md

 		Module option.

-> When launching an application via command arguments, a new application instance will always be created.
+> When launching an application via command line argument, a new application instance will always be created.

-> The command format of `Assistant Plus` is similar to `Assistant`, but the command name uses camel case *CamelCase* instead of snake style *snack_case*.

-It is also allowed to pass command via application link, which are available on `Windows`, `Macintosh`, `Android`, and `Iphone` system:
+Command can also be passed via application link, which is available on `Windows`, `Macintosh`, `Android`, and `Iphone` system:

 * ***`twinstar.twinning.assistant:/launch?`***